flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/pfd/speedtape.md

 ## Description

+See also: [V-Speeds](../../beginner-guide/abbreviations.md#v-speeds)

+### Actual Airspeed Reference Line and Scale

 A white scale on a grey background moves in front of a fixed yellow reference line next to a yellow triangle to show airspeed.
 The minimum airspeed indication is 30 knots.

-See also: [V-Speeds](../../beginner-guide/abbreviations.md#v-speeds)

 ### Speed trend